Convex-Dev/payment-pointers/README.md

 ## Creating and transferring shares

 Shares can be conceptualized as fungible tokens, a common notion found in many decentralized networks.
-Each share represents the likelihood of being selected as payment receiver when a payment stream is initiated in the context of a specific revenue stream.
+Each share represents a likelihood of being selected as payment receiver when a payment stream is initiated in the context of a specific revenue stream.
 In Convex Lisp, a fungible token can be created in a couple of lines.